|

 England in 1848, her father, Stephen Cattley Tennant, was killed when

 he fell under a moving train at Farnborough station.
-Her mother,
+Her mother moved

 of Chopin, Jules Fontana (1810–1869); she died suddenly in 1855.